 I spend the entire year scouring Miami and beyond looking for the best burgers in town.

-It’s important to note that all burgers on this list are made with fresh beef, no frozen patties allowed.
+It’s important to note that all burgers on this list are fresh beef; no frozen patties allowed.

 I then put together a list based on what I’ve eaten and then start to cut out burgers.
-The list is dwindled down to 30.
+The list shrinks down to 30.
 Then the hardest part comes, deciding five to cut.

 To be 100% clear, I have eaten every single burger on this list and taken every picture unless noted.

-This Top 25 Burger list was not created by a group of people but by someone (that would be me) dedicated to creating an ultimate Miami burger list for burger fans.
+This Top 25 Burger in Miami list was not created by a group of people but by someone (that would be me) dedicated to creating an ultimate Miami burger list for burger fans.

 BURGER BEAST’s Top 25 🍔s: #25 Keg South